Sales

 A key SaaS trend in 2024 is for open APIs to help platforms work together as part of a digital, cloud-based ecosystem.
 Already, some platforms advertise their ability to work alongside HubSpot or Salesforce.
 Greater integration will allow for more informed decision-making and strategic planning due to the comprehensive data insights.

-9. Emerging Market Growth
+9. Emerging market growth

 Emerging markets are developing rapidly in Eastern Europe, Latin America, and Asia.
 Growing demand for SaaS products will see the industry pivot to cater to these new sectors and hire more workers.
 While established markets, like the US, UK, and Germany, remained the highest revenue countries in 2021, some of the top emerging markets include Cyprus, Hungary, Vietnam, and Malaysia.

 Look out as demand and adoption of SaaS solutions becomes widespread throughout these regions.
 This trend highlights a latent opportunity for businesses to access untapped potential and diversify their customer base.
-Furthermore, it underscores the importance of cultural and regional customization in SaaS offerings to cater to varying needs.
+Furthermore, it underscores the importance of cultural and regional customisation in SaaS offerings to cater to varying needs.

 In 2024, SaaS companies are progressively adopting a mobile-first approach.
 As users increasingly handle tasks like ordering and service tracking on their phones, there's a pressing demand for apps that prioritise mobile-friendliness over traditional desktop applications.